devgateway/www.developmentgateway.org/_posts/2007-04-25-new-office-in-brussels.md

 created: 1177522504
 old_path: news/new-office-brussels
 title: New Office in Brussels
-lede: The Development Gateway Foundation announced today the opening of its European affiliate, Development Gateway International, based in Brussels.
+excerpt: The Development Gateway Foundation announced today the opening of its European affiliate, Development Gateway International, based in Brussels.
 "This new organization extends our reach," according to Mark Fleeton, CEO of the foundation as well as Development Gateway International.
 Its staff will work primarily with European donors